greyhats13/99co-technical-test/README.md

 ```

 # Buildspec for our CI in Codebuild
-Our repositories contain 4 services.
+Each repositories contain 4 services.
 So, Our CI need to detect which service directory that has changed.
 Our strategy to handle this is
 - Check the different between Head and working directory in current commit
 - if the file is changed in service_e, then our Codepipeline will build, tag, and push our docker image service to ECR.
 - Perform helm lint, helm packages, and helm repo --index